locessentials/eng401-business-english-us/overview/extra-credit.md

 ---
 layout: default
-title: Extra Credit
+title: Custom Extra Credit
 parent: Overview
 nav_order: 3
 ---

-# Extra Credit Opportunities
+# Custom Extra Credit Assignment

 Extra credit in this course rewards exceptional effort, consistency, and self-directed learning.
-These opportunities are designed for students who want to go above and beyond the regular coursework to deepen their business English skills.
+The opportunity to design your own extra credit assignment is for students who want to go above and beyond the regular coursework to deepen their business English skills in an area of their choosing.

-## Two Extra Credit Options

-### Option 1: Perfect Attendance (2 points)
-**Automatic extra credit for exceptional consistency**

-- Attend all 32 class meetings (starting Week 2)
-- You can still miss up to 2 classes without losing regular points
-- If you attend every single class from Week 2 onward = 2 extra credit points
-- No additional work required - just show up consistently!

-### Option 2: Custom Assignment (3 points)
-**Design your own learning experience**

-Create and complete a business English assignment that demonstrates initiative and connects course concepts to your interests or career goals.

 ## Custom Assignment Guidelines